yuja/jj/docs/contributing.md

 ### Explanation of the `docs-build-deploy` script

-The script sets up the `site_url` mkdocs config to `'https://jjfan.github.io/jj/'`.
-If this config does not match the URL where you loaded the website, some minor website features (like the version switching widget) will have reduced functionality.

-Then, the script passes the rest of its arguments to `uv run mike deploy`, which does the rest of the job.
+The script sets up a few environment variables and invokes `uv run mike deploy` with some default arguments and whatever arguments were passed to `docs-build-deploy`.
 Run `uv run mike help deploy` to find out what the arguments do.

 If you need to do something more complicated, you can use `uv run mike ...` commands.
 You can also edit the `gh-pages` bookmark directly, but take care to avoid files that will be overwritten by future invocations of `mike`.
 Then, you can submit a PR based on the `gh-pages` bookmark of
-<https://martinvonz.github.com/jj> (instead of the usual `main` bookmark).
+<https://jj-vcs.github.com/jj> (instead of the usual `main` bookmark).

+Previously, the version switcher would not work unless the value of the `site_url` config in `mkdocs.yml` matched the actual URL the site is being served from.
+This bug should now be fixed, but if you are not serving the site from https://jj-vcs.github.com/jj and something does not work weirdly, you might want to adjust the `site_url` to something like `https://jjfan.github.io/jj`.

 ## Modifying protobuffers (this is not common)